 Little Italy was thought by some New Yorkers to be a thing of the past as the neighborhood quickly began to shrink.
-Today, the neighborhood is on the rebound with a reinvigorating Italian restaurant scene that is back serving al dente spaghetti pasta and Italian dishes that made the neighborhood famous.
-Besides, authentic dishes Little Italy has been known for its delicious pizzas and a new pizzeria, 180, has just debuted to reclaim the neighborhood as the hotbed of Italian fare it once was.
+Today the neighborhood is on the rebound with a reinvigorating Italian restaurant scene that is back serving al dente spaghetti pasta and Italian dishes that made the neighborhood famous.
+Besides the authentic Italian dishes, Little Italy has been know for its pizza.
+A new pizzeria, 180, has just debuted to reclaim the neighborhood as a hotbed of Italian fare.

 Opening today, 180 is located on the second floor of a tenement building on the corner of Hester and Mulberry Streets at, you guessed it, 180 Hester Street.
-This wood-burning pizza speakeasy of sorts is hidden but for good reason, the eatery gives diners an authentic taste as well as a little family history as they enjoy their freshly handmade pies.
-Owned by Louis and Anthony Fontana, Little Italy natives who grew up working in their family’s restaurant Giovanna’s (downstairs from 180), their new joint venture is located in a space that pays tribute to their grandmother who still calls 180 Hester Street home.
-With only seating for 36, the dining room displays knick-knacks and even a chandelier from their grandmother’s upstairs apartment.
+This wood-burning pizza speakeasy of sorts is hidden but for good reason.
+The eatery gives diners an authentic taste, as well as a little family history, as diners enjoy their freshly handmade pies.
+Owned by Little Italy natives, Louis and Anthony Fontana, who grew up working in their family’s restaurant Giovanna’s (downstairs from 180), opened their new joint venture in a space that pays tribute to their grandmother who still calls 180 Hester Street home.
+With seating for only 36 the dining room displays knick-knacks and even a chandelier from their grandmother’s upstairs apartment.

 Anyone who lives in Miami knows that we are no strangers to the night owl lifestyle.
 In a city where one meets for dinner with friends at 9:00 PM (which really means 10:00 PM) and people don’t arrive at the club until well after midnight, it should come as no surprise that Miami has its fair share of late night eats.
 Nothing works up an appetite quite like a night of drinking and dancing, and with Miami’s unmistakable Latin flavor, post-party dining options include a wide array of not only typical pizza and burger joints, but favorites from throughout Latin America.